Annah-2003/Clash-code-files/Coding Escape/Machine Learning/ml.learning model.md

  Any machine learning problem starts from a data set .

  # Supervised.
  - The data set is labeled.
+The data set is used to train the model. e.g `Regression {Checking temeperature or house prices}` esssential in tasks such as fraud detection, medical diagnosis and face recognition systems.

+ # Unsupervised.
+ - The data set is not labeled.
+The data set is used to train the model. the goal is to find hidden patterns, structures and relationships within the data wihtout explicit supervision or predefined outcomes.
+Wildly used in market research and recccomendation systems

+ # Semi-supervised learning
+ - The data set is partially labeled.
 The data set is used to train the model.

-The model is
+ Classification(discrete values e.g boolean) vs regression(continous values) used based o the type of output values.
+ Logistic Regression, which gives continuous probability values as output, but it is served to solve the classification problem.

+ `Regardless of the machine learning algorithms, one would not be able to learn anything from data that contains too much noise or is too inconsistent with the reality.`

+ # Feature Engineering
+ Group of activities that transform data into a desires format.